travis-ci/travis-foundation/_posts/2016-08-25-prompt-at-conferences.md

 ## How It's Done

-None of this would be possible with out our team at the [Travis Foundation](http://foundation.travis-ci.org/), who make our lives easier by handling the business side of things.
+None of this would be possible without our team at the [Travis Foundation](http://foundation.travis-ci.org/), who make our lives easier by handling the business side of things.
 We are extremely grateful for their help.

 If you are interested in Prompt, getting a speaker for your event, want to write a guest post for the blog, want to make a donation (Prompt runs on your donations), or just have questions about what we do, please reach out at [team@mhprompt.org](mailto:team@mhprompt.org).
 We're always happy to hear from you.
 You can also [follow us on Twitter](https://twitter.com/mhprompt) for updates and the latest news on where we'll be.